airbnb/streamalert/docs/source/lookup-tables.rst

 will create a new file: ``terraform/lookup_tables.tf.json`` and build the appropriate *IAM PERMISSIONS* for the StreamAlert Lambdas to access them.

-It **will not** build the actual S3 buckets or DynamoDb tables, however.
-You have to build those elsewhere.
+It **will not** build the actual S3 buckets or DynamoDB tables, however.
+Those resources have to be built elsewhere.

 Usage Ideas